amperity/amperity-docs/shared/destination_settings.rst

 **Audience description**

-.. setting-google-ads-audiewnce-description-start
+.. setting-google-ads-audience-description-start

-xxxxx
+TEMP: "The audience's description.
+Will be used if audience doesn't currently exist."

-.. setting-google-ads-audiewnce-description-end
+.. setting-google-ads-audience-description-end

 **Audience name**

-.. setting-google-ads-audiewnce-name-start
+.. setting-google-ads-audience-name-start

-xxxxx
+TEMP: "xxxxx"

-.. setting-google-ads-audiewnce-name-end
+.. setting-google-ads-audience-name-end

 **Customer ID**

 .. setting-google-ads-customer-id-start

-xxxxx
+TEMP: "Customer ID of the Google Ads account"

 .. setting-google-ads-customer-id-end